 - For example, if you had 5 clicks and 100 impressions, then your CTR would be 5%.

-Conversions are the actions that are counted when someone interacts with your free listing (for example, clicks on your product) and then takes a specific action on your website or app (for example, buys your product).
+Conversions are the actions (for example, clicks on your product) that are counted when someone interacts with your products on Google (excluding Google rich results and image search) and then takes a specific action on your website or app (for example, buys your product).
 When an impression starts on product A but leads to a purchase of product A and B, then conversion values are only attributed to product A (and product B has 0 conversion value).

 Keep in mind: Conversions are reported on conversion date but the other metrics are reported on impression date.
 As an implication: conversions divided by clicks for a given day might not result in the conversion rate for the day.